Updated: Sep 2, 2021

 Digging into this scandal takes a firm grasp of the facts and separating them from rumor, supposition, propaganda, filters, and revisionism.
 Facts are stubborn things in history already, but secret and shameful facts are the most difficult to pin down.
 With Mormon polygamy you have several problems to uncover.

 Rumor and Gossip - Early Mormon polygamy was a struggle of accusations and counter-accusations, affidavits and affirmations, opinion pieces and exposes, all set to prove one theory or another pertaining to the rumored scandalizing behavior of Joseph Smith.
-He always denied it, but was it a ruse to protect his religious system or was he being falsely accused?
+He always denied it, but was it a ruse to protect his religious system or was he being falsely accused in a manner to challenge his authority by usurpers?
 Or was his behavior indeed as a scoundrel chasing tail?
 The controversy was thick at the time of his death and has never been totally resolved.

 Timeliness of Evidence – There is the problem of contemporary versus non-contemporary recalling of that evidence.
 How good and factual are memories decades old?
 How much should you trust in journals and recollections, affidavits and court testimony that came much later, when there was so much at stake by then?

-Biases in Conclusions - To add to this mix you have the biases of those who are most interested in polygamy research 1) Mormon apologists who must vindicate Brigham Young and everything he did as approved by Joseph Smith and protect LDS succession 2) Mormon fundamentalists who must protect a cherished doctrine, 3) Academic historians who bias themselves with wart-finding and humanizing heroes, and 4) ex-Mormons and non-Mormons who wish to see a devil in Joseph Smith as an easy straw-man.
+Biases in Conclusions - To add to this mix you have the biases of those who are most interested in polygamy research 1) Mormon apologists who must vindicate Brigham Young and everything he did as approved by Joseph Smith and protect LDS succession 2) Mormon fundamentalists who erstwhile need to protect a cherished doctrine, 3) Secular historians who bias themselves with humanizing heroes, especially those of the white male Christian variety, and 4) ex-Mormons and non-Mormons who wish to see a devil in Joseph Smith as an easy straw-man.
 All invested parties need to see Joseph Smith as a sexual polygamist.
 Many of their theological and ideological arguments rely upon this very fact.
 It used to be the RLDS Church was the only institution that clung to Joseph Smith’s monogamy, due to the Smith family influence over that narrative, and the need to separate Brigham’s influence from Joseph, but even they began coming late to the polygamy party, partly out of a cultural shift of playing nicely with academic experts on most things, polygamy being a part.
 They have also adjusted to the nominally secular views that dominate many in American divinity programs, so their acquiescence on polygamy could be part of this overall adjustment.
 Thus, it’s really hard finding an honest broker.
 The RLDS may be the most honest, but their earlier insistence creates an irony with their later recanting and adoption of the historical polygamy narrative.
 Which RLDS narrative is the most honest?
+They have fought an internal civil war over this almost from the very beginning.

 Riddles in the Dark

 Official Mormon secret combinations first came to pass with the establishment of the Danites in Missouri to ferret out apostates who were grumbling against the leadership that had recently been expelled from Kirtland.
-While Joseph knew of their existence, the extent of their depravity was arguably unknown to him, and here is where we get the first known secret oaths and combinations entering the Church.
-After Joseph's escape from Missouri, it’s possible he was nervous about who he could trust, as his most trusted companions in Missouri, Oliver Cowdery, David Whitmer, and others, turned on him, which ironically, was partly in response to the Danite harassment.
+While Joseph approved of their existence, the extent of their depravity was arguably unknown to him, and here is where we get the first known secret oaths and combinations entering the Church.
+After Joseph's escape from Missouri, it’s possible he was nervous about who he could trust, as his boon companions in Missouri, Oliver Cowdery, David Whitmer, and others, turned on him, which ironically, was partly in response to the Danite harassment.
 It’s possible this contributed to the establishment of the Anointed Quorum in 1842, a place where he could pass along teachings, beliefs, ideas, and ordinances to his most trusted companions, partly to test loyalty, and partly as a way to keep sacred teachings safe until they were publicly ready.
 To recall the timeline, Joseph received a revelation in 1842 to set up the "Kingdom of God," the impetus for the eventual Council of 50 in 1844 (relying upon later documents and recollections).
-It appears, however, that something else was set up than was directed, done with secret oaths, gestures, and promises of deathly retribution, things explicitly condemned in the Book of Mormon.
+It appears, however, that something else was set up than was directed, done with secret oaths, new secret ordinances like the Second Anointing, gestures, and promises of deathly retribution for revealing the new ideas, things explicitly condemned in the Book of Mormon.
 It’s possible this was the catalyst for his ultimate undoing.

 Isaiah tells us: